-Have you ever had these symptoms before?
+- Have you ever had these symptoms before?

-Do you have a history of skin problems?
+- Do you have a history of skin problems?

-What medications and supplements do you take regularly?
+- What medicines and supplements do you take regularly?

-Below are some basic questions to ask your doctor about cold sores.
+Below are some basic questions to ask your health care provider about cold sores.

-Do I have a cold sore?
+- Do I have a cold sore?

-What treatment approach do you recommend, if any?
+- What treatment do you recommend, if any?

-What self-care steps can I follow to ease my symptoms?
+- What self-care steps might ease my symptoms?

-How do I reduce the risk of spreading this condition to others?
+- How do I reduce the risk of spreading this condition to others?

-How soon do you expect my symptoms will improve?
+- How soon do you expect my symptoms will improve?

-Am I at risk of complications from this condition?
+- Am I at risk of complications from this condition?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you a few questions.
 Being ready to answer them may reserve time to go over any points you want to talk about in-depth.
-Your doctor may ask:
+Your health care provider may ask:

-Do your symptoms include eye irritation?
+- Do your symptoms include eye pain or gritty eyes?

-Are you pregnant?
+- Are you pregnant?

-Does your work or home life bring you into contact with infants or with people who have major illness?
+- Does your work or home life bring you into contact with infants or with people who have major illness?